yvonne-yang/yvonne-yang/README.md

 How's it going?
 Hope you're staying healthy and sane in all this craziness :)

-I study computer engineering at the University of ~Youtube~ Toronto (in SKULE lanugage: T1ECE2T3).
+I study computer engineering at the University of ~Youtube~ Toronto.
 Currently, I'm obsessed with Artificial Intelligence, Machine Learning and cognitive science.
 (A mind learning about itself!
 Isn't that so cool?)
 I love learning and I want to know a bit about everything.
 Come talk to me about art, mathematics, literature, psychology, philosophy, and music.
 Especially music.
 I'll make everyone fall in love with Classical music!

 **What I'm working on**
 Summer research!
 Uploading more cool stuff here, a Fourier pencil, learning web dev and NLP, building a cat tree...